k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

 <web>

-At Java function, Web Service properties settings is done using annotations, as explained [here](/articles/15_web_services_and_graphit/10_annotations.md).
+At Java function, the Web Service properties setting is done using annotations, as explained [here](/articles/15_web_services_and_graphit/10_annotations.md).

 </web>